expressions-in-cpp

 Output:

-See also ABSTRACT CLASSES IN C++
+See also Strings in C++

 Value of y is: 1